emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 * The client MUST NOT recycle a request tag in a new operation unless the <!-- or "all", but by this rule there can only be one --> previous operation matchable to the new one has concluded.

-  If any future security mechanisms allow a block-wise transfer to continue after an endpoint's details (like the IP address) has changed, then the client MUST consider messages sent to *any* endpoint with the new operation's security context.
+  If any future security mechanisms allow a block-wise transfer to continue after an endpoint's details (like the IP address) have changed, then the client MUST consider messages sent to *any* endpoint address within the new operation's security context.

 * The client MUST NOT regard a blockwise request operation as concluded unless all of the messages the client previously sent in the operation have been confirmed by the message integrity protection mechanism, or are considered invalid by the server if replayed.